Rota-Baxter operators on BiHom-associative algebras and related structures

 \section{Abstract}

-The purpose of this paper is to study Rota-Baxter structures for BiHom-associative algebras.
-Moreover, we introduce and discuss the properties of the notions of BiHom-(tri)dendriform algebras and BiHom-quadri-algebras.
-We construct the free Rota-Baxter BiHom-associative algebra and present some observations about categories and functors related to Rota-Baxter structures.\\ \textbf{Keywords}: Rota-Baxter operator; BiHom-associative algebra; BiHom-(tri)dendriform algebra
+The purpose of this paper is to study Rota-Baxter operators for BiHom-associative algebras.
+Moreover, we introduce and discuss the properties of the notions of BiHom-(tri)dendriform algebra, BiHom-Zinbiel algebra and BiHom-quadri-algebra.
+We construct the free Rota-Baxter BiHom-associative algebra and present some observations about categories and functors related to Rota-Baxter structures.\\ \textbf{Keywords}: Rota-Baxter operator; BiHom-associative algebra; BiHom-dendriform algebra